racktopsystems/brickstor-csi-driver/README.md

     --k8sSecretFile="./_configs/driver-config-single-default.yaml"
 ```

-All development happens in the `master` branch,
+All development happens in the `main` branch,
 when it's time to publish a new version, a new git tag should be created.

 1. Build and test the new version using local registry: